kdv24/bestRestaurants/README.md

 ####Description

-This web app was designed to practice AngularJs.
+This web app was designed to practice using filters in AngularJs.
 It allows the user to add restaurants and filter them based on cuisine, location or price range.

 ####Set Up